Q. Describe the most common types of jobs you do for your clients.

 A. Q. "what are three good reasons why I should know music theory?"

-1.)
+2.)
 You Gain a Better Understanding of the Guitar Fretboard.
 Music theory helps us understand how the notes on a guitar fretboard connect into the music we play.
-When we have a little bit of understanding of theory, the notes on the fretboard aren’t just merely notes, but there is actually a connection between them, and they relate and function together in a particular way.
+When we have a little bit of understanding of theory, the notes on the fretboard are not just merely notes, but there is actually a connection between them, and they relate and function together in a particular way.
 If we understand how the notes connect and relate to one other, how much more easily can we then creatively express ourselves through our guitar playing.

 Q. Write your own question and answer it.